everbest12/DATA-SCIENCE/Comprehensive_note.md

 Additional characteristics sometimes include **Veracity** (data quality and reliability) and **Value** (usefulness of the data).

 Big data technologies and frameworks, such as Hadoop, Spark, and NoSQL databases, enable organizations to store, process, and analyze big data efficiently.
 Applications of big data span industries, supporting use cases like real-time analytics, personalized recommendations, fraud detection, and predictive maintenance.

+NOTE, A GOOD BUSINESS ANALYST DOES NOT LOOK AT PROBLEM FROM ONE DIRECTION